servzin/spotify-export/README.md

 1. Open Spotify and go to the playlist that you want to export.
 2. Select the tracks that you want to export (Ctrl-A or Cmd-A to Select All).
-3. Right-click on the selected tracks and choose "Copy Spotify URI" from the menu.
+3. Right-click on the selected tracks and choose "Copy Spotify URI" from the menu, or simply Ctrl-C/Cmd-C.
 4. Go to the text editor of your choice and Paste.
-5. Save the file.
+5. Save the file under `your_filename.txt`.
 6. Run `./bin/spotify-export.rb your-filename.txt`.

 Running the command on the included `spec/support/multiple-tracks.txt` test file will produce the following output: